Heavy Equipment

 In Kenya, for example, the total number of passengers travelling via the Jomo Kenyatta International Airport (JKIA) in Nairobi has risen exponentially over the past decade leading to congestion at the facility.

-To overcome this, the Kenyan government is undertaking massive expansion of the airport with the aim of raising its capacity from the current six million to 10.3 million passengers per year.
+To overcome this, the Kenyan government is undertaking a massive expansion of the airport to raise its capacity from the current six million to 10.3 million passengers per year.

 The global equipment market peaked in 2011 on the back of Beijing’s Sh60 trillion stimulus spending programme.
-This boom was, however, followed by a drop in sales – which saw market demand fall to 25 per cent of its peak size at the bottom of the cycle in 2015 and 2016.
+This boom was, however, followed by a drop in sales – which saw market demand fall to 25 per cent of its peak size in 2015 and 2016.